H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 - As a **conceptual and mathematical description** of how entanglement should work across Ms. Jarvis’s belief and spatial structures.
 - As a **pointer to the emerging implementation** in the autonomous learner, where entanglement is being grounded in actual data structures and scheduling decisions rather than remaining purely metaphorical.

-Further technical appendices and code-level documentation will describe the exact data structures, update functions, and evaluation metrics used as the entanglement model matures.
+Further technical appendices and code‑level documentation will describe the exact data structures, update functions, and evaluation metrics used as the entanglement model matures.